| Shropshire Union CanalShropshire Union Canal History

 mystery to me.
 One of these "Rocket Bridges" now has a double arch and strangely, on top of the lower arch,

+there is the top half of a telegraph pole!
 Telford used the earth which was removed from the 2 mile cutting at Grub Street to build the

 2 mile long Shelmore Embankment.
 The same was done just to the north where Shebdon Bank was built with earth